 That depends on your plans for the ADU.
 While it can be expensive to install separate meters for electricity, gas, or water if you plan to rent the ADU to long-term tenants it can still make sense.
 In Houston, electricity and gas are handled by CenterPoint Energy, while water is dealt with by the city.

 With separate meters your tenants will be paying for their own utilities, so you won’t have to guess how much they’ll be using and then fold that amount into their monthly rent.

 It can be hard to estimate how much to charge for utilities.
 For one thing, you don’t know if rates will increase.
 For another, you have no idea how much a tenant is going to use.
 Will they be working from home?
 That means more electricity for cooling and possibly heating.
 Of course, people change jobs, and then your calculations could be off.

 Or maybe something totally unexpected—like a global pandemic—will result in everyone working from home.
 This can cause those utility bills to soar!

 The bottom line: if you’re building an ADU for short-term rental like AirBNB, or to house a family member, separating the utility meters might not matter.
 If you’ll be a landlord to long-term renters, it could save you stress and potential arguments with your tenants.

 Maxable is your go-to source for Houston ADU info!

 Maxable has been educating homeowners and helping them design and build ADUs since 2017.
-Check out our blogs, ADU Tours, and our Youtube channel to find all the tips and tricks you need to get your project off the ground.
+Check out our blogs, ADU Tours, and our Youtube channel to find all the tips, tricks, and ADU Tours you need to get your project off the ground.